sansible/newrelic/README.md

 settings.
 Comes with default settings that setup license key, log levels and instance labels.

-By default the service for this integration is not enabled on boot, this is so you can start the service once an instance has finished booting.
+By default the start_on_boot flag for this integration is not enabled on boot, in addition to allowing you to enable the service per environment you can also start the service elsewhere once an instance has finished booting.
 The intention here is to prevent false alerts triggered by the high saturation encountered during OS boot.